 For me, Zwift has been a total game changer, I used to HATE doing steady-state cardio.
 It felt so boring and tedious to spend hours on a treadmill or exercise bike.
 I even tried using a regular bike and going out for rides, but while nature is beautiful, roads are not really biker friendly and I had more than one close call.

-However, there is one thing that sucks about getting started with Zwift - finding the right bike for it - the information online is little to none.
+However, there is one thing that sucks about getting started with it- finding the right bike for Zwift - the information online is little to none.
 The only suggestions you get are for extremely expensive bikes, I’m not ready to break the bank for an exercise bike, so I knew I had to dig deeper.

 My Top Pick

 Wahoo KICKR BIKE - The One I Bought

 - Zwift Certified To Provide the Ultimate Experience

 - Only Bike to Provide Hill Incline & Decline to Simulate Real World Hills and Rough Terrains - This Reason Alone is Why this Bike Ranks #1

 - Only Bike to Provide Real World Gear Change Feel

 For those that are unaware.
 There is little to no information available for those of us that want to get into riding, competing, and touring the virutal world with Zwift.
 Especially for those of us that want to use it with a bike.
 For those looking for a Zwift Treadmill there is a bit more info but even then, not very much.